We Planned Surgery And Built A Hospital Instead

 The Plan That Didn't Survive Contact

 My original plan was to start with an API Gateway.
-I presented this concept to Kyle and Andy, when brainstorming outloud how I would approach this, without knowing anything about the existing codebase and infratsructure.
+I presented this concept to Kyle and Andy, when brainstorming outloud how I would approach this, without knowing anything about the existing codebase and infrastructure.
 I also drew this on a white board in a presentation, explaining my initial ideas around the objective.

 Point all mobile apps and frontend clients (multiple browser clients, and 3 mobile applications (react-native, swift and kotlin) at a single ingress, let the gateway handle routing to backend services.
 This would buy us control and then we could slowly build new services behind the scenes, reroute requests from old to new, and nobody notices the swap.
 Then we could build the new clients, and replace the old.